-In total, the Smaller Turbine - Pre-Micro-Sited Layout responds to the two micrositing studies by relocating 19 of the proposed Project's 40 turbines, reducing overall Project capacity by 24% from 144.5 MW to 109.5 MW, reducing rotor-swept area by 13%, from 568,775 m^2 to 496,220 m^2 , and raising the average clearance of turbine blades by 75%, from 14.1 m to 24.7 m above the ground.
+In total, the Smaller Turbine - Pre-Micro-Sited Layout responds to the two micrositing studies by relocating 1917 of the proposed Project's 40 turbines, reducing overall Project capacity by 24% from 144.5 MW to 109.5 MW, reducing rotor-swept area by 13%, from 568,775 m2 to 496,220 m2. and raising the average clearance of turbine blades by 75%, from 14.1 m to 24.7 m above the ground.
+It follows an expert micro-siting recommendation at 24 turbine sites; uses a partial. modified, or secondary recommendation at five additional sites where the full recommendation could not be feasibly implemented; and reduces the turbine size at 10 of the 11 locations where turbines could not be relocated due to setback or other physical constraints.
 Each of these steps is expected to reduce bird and bat mortality based on input obtained from two micro-siting studies.
+For example, while Estep (2019) designated 13 pre-micro-siting turbine locations as relatively high risk, the Smaller Turbine - Pre-Micro-Sited Layout alternative retains only seven such sites due to setback and wake effect constraints, moving the others to safer locations.
+Impact reduction would also be achieved by reducing Project capacity and reducing rotor-swept area (the two are highly correlated).
+Clearance distance increases from 14.1 m to 24.7 m are expected to reduce fatality rates as well.
+Although the micrositing studies that informed the Smaller Turbine - Pre-Micro-Sited Lavout focused on raptors rather than non-raptor birds and bats, the Project's reduced capacity would be expected to reduce fatalities for both groups.